girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Readme.md

 Guys Please Take Care that ,while making a **PR** please follow these instructions
 1. Please add Frontend With Framework In Beginning of your PR Heading,as in issues
+- (eg: Frontend With FrameWork - your pr heading)
-2. Send your PR Link  in discord general chat of our domain
+3. Send your PR Link  in discord general chat of our domain
-3. Add your file in your domain folder only(eg:For React there is a React folder)
+4. Add your file in your domain folder only(eg:For React there is a React folder)
-4. Inside your domain folder there are Week based folder's
+5. Inside your domain folder there are Week based folder's
-5. Add your PR in that folders according to the Week(you can find which week is going on now by looking at the top of this Readme.md)
+6. Add your PR in that folders according to the Week(you can find which week is going on now by looking at the top of this Readme.md)

 Otherwise your PR will be lost in tones of PR.Please follow this Trend